Anshul123B/C-Programming/README.md

 # C/C++ Programming

-This Repository contain some of the code in C and C++ Programming language.
+This Repository contain some of the codes in C and C++ Programming language.